pingcap/docs-cn/faq/tidb.md

 1. When you import data, insert in batches and keep the number of rows within 10,000 for each batch.

 2. As for `insert` and `select`, you can open the hidden parameter `set @@session.tidb_batch_insert=1;`, and `insert` will execute large transactions in batches.
 In this way, you can avoid the timeout caused by large transactions, but this may lead to the loss of atomicity.
+Therefore, it is not recommended to use this parameter in the production environment.
 An error in the process of execution leads to partly inserted transaction.
 Therefore, use this parameter only when necessary, and use it in session to avoid affecting other statements.
 When the transaction is finished, use `set @@session.tidb_batch_insert=0` to close it.

 3. As for `delete` and `update`, you can use `limit` plus circulation to operate.